 - 3rd Rock From the Sun – Ashar and Mom’s most recently finished midafternoon series.

-- Adam Ruins Everything – Dan found this series, and he, Ashar and I have watched a ton – and learned a bunch of things we didn’t know.
+- Adam Ruins Everything – Kaitlyn found this series, and she, Ashar and I have watched a ton – and learned a bunch of things we didn’t know.
 If you like Mythbusters, you’ll probably love this.

 - Suicide Squad – Ashar’s favorite: Villains.